mtomzynski/RadioSongsToSpotify/README.md

 ## Goal of the Project
 The project has an educational purpose.
 There are two goals:
-1. Read song titles from radio's website and save it to the file. (working already)
+1. Read song titles from radio's website and save it to the file.
+(POC already working - code will be delivered soon)
 2. Load saved song titles and add them to dedicated Spotify playlist. (to be done)

 ## Technology